Large Global Volatility Matrix Analysis Based on Observation Structural Information

 \section{Empirical Study}

 We conducted a minimum variance portfolio allocation study using the proposed Structured-POET method with global financial data.
 We obtained the daily transaction prices of international stock markets over 15 countries by the total market capitalization.
 The whole sample period is from January 3, 2017, to December 30, 2022.
 After excluding stocks with missing returns and no variation, we picked $1500$ stocks for this period based on the market cap for each country.
 In particular, we selected $500$ firms for each continent and calculated both daily and weekly log-returns.
-The distribution of our sample is presented in Table \ref{firm numbers}.
+The distribution of our sample is presented in Table A.1 in the online supplement.

-We computed several estimators, including Structured-POET (S-POET), Double-POET (D-POET), POET, and the sample covariance matrix (SamCov) estimators, for each week.
-In the case of the S-POET procedure, we used weekly returns to estimate the global factor component and daily returns to estimate the local factor and idiosyncratic components.
-We employed both daily and weekly returns for the other procedures.
+We computed several estimators, including the S-POET, D-POET, POET, and SamCov estimators, for each week.
+For S-POET, we used weekly or two-day window returns to estimate the global factor component and daily returns to estimate the local factor and idiosyncratic components.
+We employed all daily, two-day window, and weekly returns for the other procedures.
 For all POET-type procedures, we estimated the idiosyncratic volatility matrix using information of the 11 Global Industrial Classification Standard (GICS) sectors \citep{ait2017using, fan2016incorporating}.
 Specifically, we set the idiosyncratic components to zero for the different sectors, while maintaining them for the same sector.
-We used different numbers of global factors, $k$, ranging from 1 to 5 for both D-POET and POET.
+For a robustness check, we used different numbers of global factors, $k$, ranging from 1 to 5 for D-POET and from 1 to 20 for POET.